top of page

 Departing Italy

-Clearly a novice move, I was overtaken at every opportunity by seasoned deck class passengers who knew exactly where they wanted to sleep and grab the best spot.
+Watching the beautiful sunset was clearly a novice move on my part as I was overtaken at every opportunity by seasoned deck class passengers who knew exactly where they wanted to sleep and grabbed the best spots.

 Seasoned deck class passengers were notably VERY inventive as: